Home Baby Formula Lawsuits Similac Lawsuit

 • Similac Human Milk Fortifier Hydrolyzed Protein- Concentrated Liquid

 If you aren’t sure whether the Similac formula your baby consumed qualifies, speak to a lawyer.
-Lawyers taking Similac lawsuit cases can tell you whether the formula is a part of ongoing lawsuits.
+Lawyers taking Similac lawsuit cases can tell you whether the formula is part of ongoing lawsuits.

 Keep any leftover Similac baby formula for evidence in your potential case.
 If you have medical records and receipts, those will also be important evidence in any NEC lawsuit claim you file.

-How to File a Similac Lawsuit
+How To File a Similac Lawsuit

-• Step 1: Seek a free consultation with a baby formula lawsuit lawyer.
+1. Seek a free consultation with a baby formula lawsuit lawyer.

-• Step 2: Your lawyer will file your Similac lawsuit.
+2. Your lawyer will file your Similac lawsuit.

-• Step 3: Collect all evidence to help strengthen your claim against Abbott.
+3. Your lawyer will collect all evidence to help strengthen your claim against Abbott.

-• Step 4: Your lawyer will walk you through any necessary court filings.
+4. Your lawyer will walk you through any necessary court filings.

-• Step 5: Your lawyer will argue your case in court or negotiate a settlement on your behalf.
+5. Your lawyer will argue your case in court or negotiate a settlement on your behalf.

 An experienced product liability lawyer can help you fight large companies such as Abbott.
 They have the knowledge and resources to take on big corporations.
+For example, our legal partners have over 20 years of experience in fighting for plaintiffs harmed through the negligence of powerful corporations.

-Your lawyer can help take the stress out of the filing process so you can concentrate on healing with your family.
+Our legal partners can help take the stress out of the filing process so you can concentrate on healing with your family.

 See if You Qualify for a Lawsuit Our Partners